 What can be planted in Accessible Gardens?

-Virtually all types of vegetables, flowers, herbs and some fruits, like strawberries, do well on Accessible Gardens.
-Many gardeners have also had great success growing peppers, eggplant, cucumbers, beans, peas, squash, basil, tomato, onions, beets, lettuce and virtually all green-leafed vegetables, as well as edible flowers, in their Accessible Garden.
+Virtually all types of vegetables, flowers, herbs and some fruits, like strawberries, do well in accessible gardens.
+Many gardeners have also had great success growing peppers, eggplant, cucumbers, beans, peas, squash, basil, tomato, onions, beets, lettuce and virtually all green-leafed vegetables, as well as edible flowers, in their accessible garden.
 The sky’s the limit when it comes to what you choose to plant in your garden, so pick up some seeds and get planting.

 Benefits of Gardening